sl4m/skim.cc/_posts/2010-07-13-ui-mockups-nosql-code-retreat.markdown

 *UI Mockups*

-I met with the customer today to go over the UI mockups and overall he seemed happy with it.
+I met with the customer today to go over the UI mockups and overall he seemed happy with them.
 I need to add a Try Again yes/no overlay on the board and add tasteful images to the board and pieces.
 He still wants an unprecedented, eye candy look to the game, so if I can't find any Creative Commons images on the web, I may have to create them from scratch using an image editor.
 I wonder if I can make the board and pieces look 3D.
 I'll have to do some research.

 *Breaking Open/Closed Principle*

-When I showed Micah (mentor) the 4x4 board option, I explained to him about the 4x4 complications of the regex pattern matching CpuPlayer class.
-He indicated that the EasyCpuPlayer and NegamaxPlayer both can be extensible ([open/closed principle](http://en.wikipedia.org/wiki/Open/closed_principle)) when changing things like supporting a 4x4 board, but the CpuPlayer cannot.
+When I showed Micah (mentor) the 4x4 board option, I explained to him about the 4x4 complications of the regex pattern matching for the CpuPlayer class.
+He indicated that the EasyCpuPlayer and NegamaxPlayer can be extensible ([open/closed principle](http://en.wikipedia.org/wiki/Open/closed_principle)) when changing things like supporting a 4x4 board, but the CpuPlayer cannot.
 I'm not sure if there is a way to make it extensible (e.g., throwing the patterns into a module and including it in CpuPlayer) or if pattern matching is just not the way to go.
-Either case, it still tries to win/block when it sees the pattern and is code-wise better than the EasyCpuPlayer.
-I can put my effort on to the performance of the Negamax against the 4x4.
+Either case, it still tries to win/block when it sees the pattern and is code-wise, better than the EasyCpuPlayer.
+I have spare time to put effort into the performance of the Negamax against the 4x4.

 *NoSQL for Negamax*